robsecord/ChargedParticlesEth/README.md

 Imagine an NFT that represents a Sword - the power of that sword could be dependant on the amount of "Charge" the token has.
 Or perhaps certain items can only be used once they reach a certain level of charge.

 Other possibilities include battling over the "charge" of a particle - the winner earns the interest from their competitor's particles.
+(Still trying to work this part out, ideas are welcome!)

 Charged Particles come in 2 flavours: **ERC-721** & **ERC-1155**

+Feel free to fork and/or use in your own projects!
+Contributions are welcome!